gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ## AWS CLI

-We will mainly be using the AWS console to deploy our app however we also need to use the AWS CLI (for example to get shell access to our container).
-Make sure you have the [latest version](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+I will _mainly_ be using the AWS console however I will _also_ be using the AWS CLI (for example to get shell access to a container).
+So make sure you have the [latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 You can check which you have from your terminal: